open-feature/spec/specification/sections/03-evaluation-context.md

 ### 3.1 Fields

+> [!NOTE]
-NOTE: Field casing is not specified, and should be chosen in accordance with language idioms.
+> Field casing is not specified, and should be chosen in accordance with language idioms.

 see: [types](../types.md)